Fauci: US may see ‘surge upon surge’ of virus in weeks ahead

 Dr. Deborah Birx, the White House coronavirus response coordinator, said Sunday on CBS’ “Face the Nation” that Americans who traveled this past week should try to avoid people over 65.
 She said that those who were around others for Thanksgiving “have to assume that you were exposed and you became infected and you really need to get tested in the next week.”

+Aside from the Thanksgiving holiday itself, anywhere from 800,000 to more than 1 million travelers made their way through U.S. airport checkpoints on any day during the past week, according to Transportation Security Administration statistics.
+That’s a far cry from the 2.3 to 2.6 million seen daily last year.
+But it far surpasses the number of travelers early in the pandemic, when daily totals fell below 100,000 on some spring days.

+More COVID-19 restrictions were in store for California starting Monday.
+Los Angeles County will impose a lockdown calling for its 10 million residents to stay home.
+Santa Clara County, which includes San Jose, is banning all high school, collegiate and professional sports and imposing a quarantine for anyone traveling into the region from more than 150 miles away.

-In New York, some elementary schools and pre-kindergarten programs will resume classes Dec.
+Back in New York, some elementary schools and pre-kindergarten programs will resume classes Dec.
 7, a week from Monday, the mayor said.
-Others will take longer to reopen their doors.
+Others will take longer to reopen.

 The plan for reopening middle and high schools is still being developed, de Blasio said.